ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 RFC EDITOR: Please remove this section.

 ## Version -03 to -04 ## {#sec-03-04}

+* Removed moot processing cases with the "Cursor" extension.

 * Positive integers as CBOR abbreviations for all parameters.